 - ¾ yard of 44″+ wide medium-weight cotton canvas or similar for the bag exterior and strap; we originally used Geo Pop 6.5oz Canvas in Cross Blue by Robert Kaufman Fabric

 NOTE: ¾ yard is the minimum required.
 If you have a motif that requires special fussy cutting, we recommend getting a full yard.
 We worked with a full yard, which allowed us enough fabric to get a lovely match along the side seams.

-- ½ yard of 44″+ wide standard weight cotton for the bag’s lining; we used Cotton Couture in Azure by Michael Miller Fabrics
+- ½ yard of 44″+ wide standard weight cotton for the bag’s Lining; we originally used Cotton Couture in Azure by Michael Miller Fabrics

-- 1½ yards of ¼” twisted cord; we used a matching bright blue paracord, purchased locally
+- 1½ yards of ¼” twisted cord; we used a matching bright blue paracord

 - TWO 1″ D-rings; we used Dritz D-rings in nickel